 - The basic six corners footwork

 - The split step or the ready stance

 - Rhythm and timing

-- Tactical thinking
+- Tactical and strategic thinking

 This list is just the basics and doesn’t cover any advanced skills and tactics.
 There is a lot to master even with these basic skills.
 Some of these skills are harder to master than others and some have different levels of mastery.
 If you want to master these skills then read on.